 I have also been an advisor for the Juneau Icefield Research Program, a summer-long extensive field research and exploration program for high school – graduate students interesting in glaciology, on the Juneau Icefield, Alaska.

-And I used to coordinate and lead high-school age work crews building and restoring trails in some of the most beautiful and remote state and national parks in the western U.S., through the Student Conservation Association.
+Finally, I used to coordinate and lead high-school age work crews building and restoring trails in some of the most beautiful and remote state and national parks in the western U.S., through the Student Conservation Association.
 See links to find out more about these excellent youth/educational programs.